carldgosselin/virtual_reality/Project-8-Capstone-YouTheMan!/documentation/030 - Identify Achievements for Capstone Project.md

 5. Physics achievement (100 points)
 - The "jump" feature will incorporate the laws of physics that pull the viewer back down to the original location.
 6. Video Player achievement (100 points)
 - There will be multiple motivational videos in this application.
-Each video will have its own control. <br>
+Each video will have its own control panel. <br>
 <br> `Total: 600 points`